paymill/paymill-documentation/guides/integration/plugins-and-extensions.html.md

 ### JTL

-JTL shop plugin for the PAYMILL payment service by Schönes und Seltenes IT Services.
+JTL shop plugin for the PAYMILL payment service by Schones und Seltenes IT Services.

 - [Read more / Download](https://www.schoenesundseltenesitservices.de/index.php?a=1879)